jonschlinkert/liquid-to-handlebars/README.md

 > Node.js lib for converting liquid templates to handlebars templates.
 Whipped this up as a quick and dirty, preliminary step to extracting HTML components from Bootstrap's docs, in a way that makes them actually reusable.

+Uses the [delims](https://github.com/jonschlinkert/delims) library to make it super easy to generate regex for replacement patterns.

 ## Install
 Install with [npm](npmjs.org):